INL/BlackLab/core/doc/blacklab codec file format.md

 # BL CODEC FILES

 **NOTE:** a "field annotation" is a Lucene field that belongs to an annotated field.
-An example is the "lemma" annotation for the "contents" field (Lucene field name: contents%lemam).
+An example is the "lemma" annotation for the "contents" field (Lucene field name: contents%lemma).

 ## fields - where to find information about each Lucene field (BlackLab annotation).